kopotev/kopotev/README.md

 - 👋 Hi, I’m @kopotev
-- 👀 I’m interested in corpus-driven research, Russian language
+- 👀 I’m interested in corpus-driven research, Slavic language
-- 💞️ I’m looking to collaborate on grammar correction, collocation extraction, distributional semantics.
+- 💞️ I want to collaborate on grammar correction, collocation extraction, and distributional semantics.
 - 📫 How to reach me: mihail dot kopotev at gmail dot com

 <!---